ember-learn/cli-guides/guides/basic-use/index.md

 ## Getting help

 Users of all operating systems can get community support for installation problems.
-A list of chat rooms, forums, and more is available [here](https://www.emberjs.com/learn/).
+A list of chat rooms, forums, and more are available [here](https://www.emberjs.com/learn/).